dqhendricks/simple-fetch-wrapper/README.md

 client.addStatusHandler(401, () => {
   // unauthorized request
-  // do soomething like set isAuthenticated to false in global state here });
+  // do something like set isAuthenticated to false in global state here });

 client.addResponseInterceptor((data) => {